japaneseTemmie/MusicBot.py-2.0/README.md

 - If you have an existing bot that's in over 2500 guilds, ensure the `use_sharding` key is set to `true` in `config.json`

   'Sharding' allows multiple instances of this bot to manage multiple guilds and is required by Discord after a bot reaches 2500 guilds.

-# Known issues
-- Bot dies mid-playback of some tracks:

-  This is a source-specific, track-specific issue.
-Due to how some platforms distribute content, the bot needs to adapt to different formats.

-  To protect their content, some platforms offer expiring audio streams that are **no longer valid after n minutes**.

-  Some progressive formats like `.mp3` or `.m4a` are perfectly fine, however, sometimes platforms may return a `.m3u8` 'playlist', this format requires `ffmpeg` to request new 'segments' before playing them, but since **the links can expire**, platforms will deny the request and the playback **will crash**.
-  The bot recovers simply by skipping the current track.

 # Licensing
 This project is licensed under MIT.
 See [LICENSE](./LICENSE) for more information.